-- Hear from the VP for Student Affairs on the transition your family will undergo and how you can still play a vital, yet different role in your students’ life
+Hear about the transition your family will undergo and how you can still play a vital, yet different role in your students’ life

-- Faculty/Family Seminar in which guests have face-time and open dialogue with professors - prizes are always up for grabs!
+Faculty/Family Seminar in which guests have face-time and open dialogue with professors

 The Orientation program hosted by Fairmont State University facilitates the transition of all incoming students and seeks to affect the schools' retention efforts through the following objectives:

-- Providing a one-time, one-stop opportunity for students to finalize all business related to enrollment (completing placement tests, class schedule, textbook order; obtaining photo ID card and parking pass; confirming arrangements with Financial Aid, Housing, etc.), eliminating inconvenient, repeated phone calls/visits
+Providing a one-time, one-stop opportunity for students to finalize all business related to enrollment (completing placement tests, class schedule, textbook order; obtaining photo ID card; confirming arrangements with Financial Aid, Housing, etc.), eliminating inconvenient, repeated phone calls/visits